A billiard table close to an ellipse is deformationally spectrally rigid among dihedrally symmetric domains: Ellipses are total

 and whose eccentricities are given by

-It is known \cite{FKS} that $C_{\lambda}$, for $\lambda\in(0,b)$, is a \textit{caustic} of the billiard in $\mathscr E$, which means that any billiard trajectory which is tangent to $C_{\lambda}$ will remain tangent afer successive reflections.
-This translate into the existence of a rotational invariant curve for the billiard map in $\mathscr E$.
-Given $\lambda\in[0,b)$, the invariant curve corresponding do $C_{\lambda}$ has a rotation number $\omega(\lambda)$ such that the correspondance
+It is known \cite{FKS} that $C_{\lambda}$, for $\lambda\in[0,b)$, corresponds to a \textit{caustic} of the billiard in $\mathscr E$, which means that is a segment of the billiard trajectory is tangent to $C_{\lambda}$, then the trajectory will remain tangent to it after every reflections, both in the future and in the past.
+In the case of $\lambda=0$, we can consider the ellipse itself as a caustic consisting of fixed points of the billiard map inside of the ellipse.
+This translates into the existence of a rotational invariant curve for the billiard map in $\mathscr E$.
+Given $\lambda\in[0,b)$, the invariant curve corresponding to $C_{\lambda}$ has a rotation number $\omega(\lambda)$ such that the correspondance

-is an analytic diffeomorphism \cite{KaloshinSorrentino}.
+is an analytic diffeomorphism \cite{KS}.
 To simplify, we will write $\lambda_{\omega}$ for the inverse, and $k_{\omega}$ for $k_{\lambda_{\omega}}$.

 Consider the parametrization of $\mathscr E$ by $\gamma$ where